History of BC Rytas: 2020–21: Return to FIBA competitions

 The season initially started strong for Rytas – at the start of the LKL, Rytas smashed BC Juventus in the opener 106–77, and went on a six-game win streak, thanks to great play from Goudelock and point guard Jackson.
 The win streak was stopped by Žalgiris Kaunas, who beat Rytas in Vilnius.
 Problems arose within Rytas, starting with Jackson shockingly leaving Rytas just days after their 2020–21 Basketball Champions League debut for personal reasons.
 McCullough had a number of off-court issues, ending with Rytas releasing him in November.
 Injuries, losses, reported and rumored conflicts between coach Kairys and Rytas players, poor player selection, with Ryan Boatright, replacing Jackson, and center Keith Benson becoming huge failures for Rytas, and by January, Rytas had completely fallen apart – Rytas ended their Champions League campaign after the group stage with a 2–4 record – a huge disappointment for the team.
 The problems continued – Ndour, one of the few bright spots for Rytas for the season, left Rytas after the exit in the Champions League.
 Rytas also suffered multiple upset losses in the LKL and in the King Mindaugas Cup, suffered the biggest fiasco of the season, losing to Juventus in the quarter-finals, including an embarrassing 27 point defeat at home.
 The loss proved to be the final game for coach Kairys, as he was fired immediately after the game, and was replaced by his assistant Giedrius Žibėnas.
 Rytas also made a few more changes to the roster, releasing Boatright and Benson soon after the firing of Kairys, and signing Ivan Buva as the new center.

-To the surprise of everyone, under Žibėnas, Rytas made an incredible comeback, winning their next 16 out of 17 games in the LKL, including an away win over Žalgiris in Kaunas – their first win over Žalgiris since February 2019, thanks to an incredible by Ivan Buva, and rose up the standings in the LKL by the end of the regular season, finishing in second place after Žalgiris.
+Under Žibėnas, Rytas won their next 16 out of 17 games in the LKL, including an away win over Žalgiris in Kaunas – their first win over Žalgiris since February 2019, with a performance by Ivan Buva, and rose up the standings in the LKL by the end of the regular season, finishing in second place after Žalgiris.
 In the LKL playoffs, Rytas swept both BC Šiauliai and Eurocup team Lietkabelis Panevėžys to make the LKL finals.
 In the finals, Žalgiris swept Rytas 3–0.
 Many Rytas fans nonetheless largely considered the end of the season a success.
-After the season, coach Žibėnas signed an extension with the club to continue as head coach for the following season, for his great efforts in bringing Rytas back during the season.
+After the season, coach Žibėnas signed an extension with the club to continue as head coach for the following season.